 An important aspect is setting the standard.
 This aspect recurs in nearly all forms of testing.
 The testing method differs.
 Sometimes, only a sample is taken.
 Other times, risk analyses are conducted to discover future mistakes and anticipate these.
-TMap is a complete test approach, including procedures and techniques.
+The test management approach is a complete test approach, including procedures and techniques.

 You can find a complete description of the Tmap process further below in this article.

-As indicated, the TMap approach comes with tools and procedures.
+As indicated, the approach comes with tools and procedures.
 The toolbox helps the user with:

 - Test diagnoses

 - Defect management

 - Selecting or drawing up and maintaining statistics and variables

 - Product evaluation

 One of the advantages TMap offers compared to other test methods is that it can be adapted to environments in which other methods are used, such as Agile and Scrum.